plippe/blog/_posts/2019-04-01-taming-cats-functor.md

 }
 ```

-To guaranty that all Functors behaves the same, having a map function isn’t enough.
+To guaranty that all Functors behave the same, having a map function isn’t enough.
 The implementations must also obey two laws.

 ## Laws
 ### Identity
 The first law hints at the [identity function](https://www.scala-lang.org/api/2.12.6/scala/Predef$.html#identity[A](x:A):A).
-This function takes an argument, and returns an identical copy.
-Using it in a Functor’s `map` should always result in a Functor of same value.
+This function takes an argument and returns an identical copy.
+Using it in a Functor’s `map` should always result in a Functor of the same value.

 ```scala
 assert(Option(1).map(identity) == Option(1))